XoeNew115/XoeNew115/README.md

 -  I’m looking to collaborate on: Cybersecurity related projects
 -  How to reach me:

-# still an attempt at making such things.
+# still learning at making such things.